The Loop Murnaghan-Nakayama Rule: Definitions and Notation

 \subsection{Loop Schur Functions}

 In the current paper, we study loop Schur functions which we now define.
 For a positive integer $n$ and partition $\lambda$, the \textit{colored} Young diagram $(\lambda,n)$ is obtained by coloring the boxes of the Young diagram by their \textit{content} modulo $n$.
-In other words if $\square$ is in the $i$th row and the $j$th column, we color it $c(\square):=j-i \mod n$.
-For example, if $\lambda=(4,3,3,1)$ and $n=3$, the colored Young diagram is given by
+In other words if $\square$ is in the $i$th row and the $j$th column (row and column indexing begins with $1$), we color it $c(\square):=j-i \mod n$.
+For example, if $\lambda=(4,3,3,2)$ and $n=3$, the colored Young diagram is given by

 with

 We let $\lambda[i]$ denote the collection of boxes with color $i$.
 To each semi-standard Young tableau $T\in SSYT(\lambda,n)$, we associate a monomial in $n$ infinite sets of variables $\{x_{i,j}:i\in\Z_n,j\in\N\}$: